Schrembot/nodejs-brief/readme.md

 3. Still in your terminal, type `npm i` and press Enter to begin installing the project's dependencies.
 4. In the project's root folder, create a copy of `.env.example` and rename it `.env`.
 In this file, you will need to set the **LEAGE_API_KEY** to your API key.
 5. Finally, type `npm run serve` and press Enter to start the server.

+## Using Docker

+If you prefer using Docker, use the following commands from the project root:

+`docker build -t nodejs-brief:latest .`
+`docker run -p 8099:8099 nodejs-brief:latest`

 ## Troubleshooting